 The initial set of example templates are:

 - All About Me

 - Planning Cycle (EYLF example)

 - Transition to School Statement (NSW example)

-In the your main service's templates page, next to any template tap the Edit template button.
-That template will open up in a new window.
 You'll see a blue panel above the plan that says You're editing the template '___' and a Rename option.
-You cannot save Share settings in a template, you will need to choose who you want to share each plan with in the plan itself, not the template.
+You cannot save Share settings in a template, you will need to choose who you want to share each plan within the plan itself, not the template.